Vulnerability, Loneliness, And Where The Heck Have I Been?

 What else is happening?

 Well, moving out.
 And moving back in with my parents.
 Yes, I’m almost 25 and about to be living at home again.
 Part of me feels hopeless.
-The other part is like, Hell yes, I can save some money from this non-profit salary that isn’t all that fab.
+The other part is like, Heck yes, I can save some money from this non-profit salary that isn’t all that fab.
 I started looking for a one bedroom/studio place in the Seattle area.
 Not happening on my budget.
 I thought about finding a rando roommate but at the same time thought that I really don’t need anyone else’s drama right now (not saying all roommates are drama, but y’know…I need to do me for a bit).

 There’s also been a whole lot of soul-searching going on.

-Basically I’ve been trying to figure out who the hell me is.
+Basically I’ve been trying to figure out who the heck me is.
 I know we all have this identity crisis when we’re in our twenties, but I honestly felt pretty secure with myself up until this new chapter.
 And then all of a sudden I started questioning everything I was doing.
 Uncertainty can do that to a person.
 And it’s not as if I feel insecure in my own skin because I know what I’m about, son.

 But I want to get better at being me and feeling content being all by myself.